Tiham2001/tarp/README.md

 ## Problem statement of our project :desktop_computer:

+## Motivation:handshake:
 ####
+The motivation for this project is to develop a one stop solution for everyone seeking to a choose a career path.
+This mainly lies what in what the previous approach was, it just displayed which path was the best, but it did not tell the user which universities/offices/location to choose.
+The collaboration of data with the path gives us a better stance to take a decision to choose the right path.

 ####
 In the research paper, "A machine learning approach for future career planning", The user had to give their current qualifications and the job they are aspiring.
 After assessing these details, the machine learning model will provide a path which they need to follow, to reach